AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 <u>Deploying an Apache/Dispatcher Configuration</u>

 The entire folder structure needs to be in the form of a zip file for this type of configuration.

+From the `dispathcer` module of an AEM project, you can zip the dispatcher configuration by running the below maven command:

+`mvn clean package`

-You can zip it by running this command from the root of a dispatcher configuration folder:
+or using the below zip command from the `src` directory of the `dispatcher` module:

-`zip -y -r dispatcher.zip`
+`zip -y -r dispatcher.zip .`

 then deploy the configuration by this command:

-`aio aem:rde:install -t dispatcher-config dispatcher-wknd-2.1.0.zip`
+`aio aem:rde:install target/aem-guides-wknd.dispatcher.cloud-X.X.X-SNAPSHOT.zip`

+>[!TIP]
+>
+>The above command assumes you are deploying the [WKND](https://github.com/adobe/aem-guides-wknd) project's dispatcher configurations.
+Please make sure to replace the `X.X.X` with the corresponding WKND project version number or your project-specific version number when deploying your project's dispatcher configuration..

 A successful deployment will generate a response resembles the following: